MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 1. Close your web browser window or tab.

-## Connect to the Azure Cosmos DB SQL API account from the SDK
+## Connect to the Azure Cosmos DB for NoSQL account from the SDK

 Using the credentials from the newly created account, you will connect with the SDK classes and create a new database and container instance.
 Then, you will use the Data Explorer to validate that the instances exist in the Azure portal.